Welcome!

 We also participate in a program to recognize all BSA Eagle Scouts, Venturing Summit Award recipients and Sea Scout Quartermasters as well as Girl Scout Gold Award holders.
 See their respective pages for more information.

 Answers to Frequently Asked Questions are available HERE.
-Any questions not answered on AuxBWiki or the SOP may be directed as follows:
+Any questions not answered on this website or the SOP may be directed as follows:

 * Questions from District Commodores and District Chiefs of Staff should be directed to Ron Blaisdell, Youth Programs Division Chief, DVC-SY

-* Questions from all others in D1N, D1S, D5N, D5S, D7 should be directed to Arnie Geller, BC-SYA.
+* Questions from all others in D1N, D1S, D5N, D5S, D7 should be directed to Holly Johnson, BC-SYA.
 Be sure to copy your DSO-AS and DCOS on your email.

 * Questions from all others in D8C, D8E, D8W, D9C, D9E, D9WR should be directed to Bart Knapp, BC-SYW.
 Be sure to copy your DSO-AS and DCOS on your email.

-* Questions from all others in D11N, D11S, D13, D14, D17 should be directed to John-Michael Zimmerle, BC-SYP.
+* Questions from all others in D11N, D11S, D13, D14, D17 should be directed to Bruce Williams, BC-SYP.
 Be sure to copy your DSO-AS and DCOS on your email.

-* Questions about starting a Sea Scout Ship should be directed to Mike McBride, BA-SYSA.
+* Questions about starting a Sea Scout Ship should be directed to Arnie Geller, BC-SYS.

 Coast Guard Auxiliary Youth Programs